Health System and Hospital

 Phone: +356 2595 1770

-For conditions and difficulties in children up to the age of 16 such as autism, global developmental difficulties, learning difficulties, ADHD or head injuries.
+For illnesses and difficulties in children up to the age of 16, such as autism, global developmental difficulties, learning difficulties, ADHD or head injuries.

 Private hospitals